TENET-RCCPII/rccpii-2018/pages/mentorship.md

 ## Pre-workshop Mentoring Sessions

 The Carpentries Task Force will provide support to instructors and helpers who will be teaching/helping at upcoming workshops prior to the events.
 Task force members will assist with preparation of lessons, general questions about the Carpentries teaching methodologies, code of conduct, and more.

+## Carpentry Instructor Retreats

+Our volunteer instructors are the heart of the community as they share their valuable time with learners and other instructors.
+In return we aim to provide opportunities where instructors can recharge and learn new skills too.
+The instructor retreats are generally ran in conjunction with [instructor training](https://tenet-rccpii.github.io/rccpii-2018/workshops/instructor-training/) events to provide seasoned and new instructors an opportunity to meet and share experiences.
+Watch this space to see what is in stall for this year's instructor retreat that will take place in Johannesburg in September.